-They’re through the ornate antique and in their cossies before I can even finish my sentence and I’m left in the dust as they race down the timber walkway towards the pool.
+They’re through the ornate antique and in their swimming costumes before I can even finish my sentence and I’m left in the dust as they race down the timber walkway towards the pool.

 “I love it here, mama” are my daughters last words as she leaps into the warm water.
 And I have to concur.
-This is not the place for families seeking kids’ clubs, endless entertainment or white sand beaches, but visiting Tintswalo Atlantic with kids offers a more precious kind of holiday.
-Here is a place of nature and nurture, where every pebble has a story and the fun is limited only by your imagination.
+This is not the place for families seeking kids’ clubs, endless entertainment or white sand beaches.
+Visiting Tintswalo Atlantic with kids offers a more precious kind of holiday.
+This is a place of nature and nurture, where every pebble has a story and the fun is limited only by our imaginations.

 Rooms with a view

 We watch the sun set from the floor to ceiling window of our enormous shell bedecked bathroom, my daughter wallowing in the large freestanding tub as she washes off the day’s adventures, my son trying to solve the riddle of the bidet, a creation he’s struggling to come to terms with.

 “You do what with it?” he squeals, passing on a test run.

 We head to the spacious wooden deck off the communal lounge and dining room for the signature Sundowner Cocktail of the Day and a selection of seriously tasty canapés with our fellow guests.

 The space is stunning.
 Rising Phoenix like from the ashes of a catastrophic fire that destroyed the main section of the lodge in 2018, the resort’s public areas have been completely rebuilt, and the iconic hotel had re-opened just a week prior to our arrival.